-Several studies have found the average temperature in hospital hot-water tanks to be 45 – 50°C, which is ideal for Legionella growth (5).
-Legionella bacteria will not establish themselves or proliferate at temperatures of over 60°C (1).
+Several studies have found the average temperature in hospital hot-water tanks to be 45 – 50°C, which is ideal for Legionella growth (

 The purpose of this article is to describe methods of controlling Legionella in water and preventing outbreaks of nosocomial Legionnaires’ disease in hospitals (box 1).

 Chlorination and shock chlorination

 The article is based on a non-systematic search in PubMed and on the authors’ experiences of control of Legionella and the prevention of Legionnaires’ disease in hospitals.